It’s taken seven years, but 2degrees is making money for its shareholders.

 The company says it made a profit of $13.4 million in 2016.
 That compares with a loss of $33.1 million a year earlier.
 Revenue was a shade over $700 million.

 Fuelling that growth is a fast rise in post-paid mobile customers.
 That means more lucrative business.
 For years 2degrees struggled to get the average revenue per user off the floor1.

 Hey big spender

-Chief executive Steward Sherriff says the number of post-pay mobile customers is up 19 percent.
+Chief executive Stewart Sherriff says the number of post-pay mobile customers is up 19 percent.
 These tend to be higher spending than the pre-pay customers; the company’s focus in its early history.

 Broadband performed even better.
 Sherriff says customer numbers doubled in 2016.

 2degrees bought the Snap ISP business is 2015.
 So 2016 was the larger company’s first full year.
 The acquisition turned 2degrees into a full-service telco.
 This meant it could bid for larger commercial and government contracts.
 Bigger customers prefer to buy all their telecommunications services from a single provider.

 Tex Edwards’ accurate forecast

 Soon after 2degrees launched in 2009 I interviewed founder Tex Edwards.
 The business got off to a flying start, but a quick look at the numbers made it clear there was a torturous path to profit.

 At the time I asked Edwards if the business would ever be profitable.
 He said it would take seven years to get there.
 In hindsight, that’s an accurate prediction given the twists and turns en route to the black ink.